favargas/gitdoc/README.md

 ##### BRANCHES:

-* git checkout -b mybranch  //new branch
+* git checkout -b mybranch  //new branch.
-* git checkout master       //switch to master
+* git checkout master       //switch to master.
-* git push origin mybranch  //push branch to repo, to make it avilable to others
+* git push origin mybranch  //push branch to repo, to make it avilable to others.
-* git branch -d mybranch    //delete branch
+* git branch -d mybranch    //delete branch.

-* git show		//show changes
+* git show		//show changes.
-* git branch		//show branches
+* git branch		//show branches.

-##### UPDATE & MERGE
+##### UPDATE & MERGE:

-* git pull		//update local repo to newest commit
+* git pull		//update local repo to the newest commit, to fetch and merge remote changes.
-* git merge <branch>	//to merge another branch into your active branch (e.g. master)
+* git merge <branch>	//to merge another branch into your active branch (e.g. master).

+* git add <filename>	//in case of any conflict.

+* git diff <source_branch> <target_branch> 	//preview changes before merging.

+##### TAGGING:

+* git tag 1.0.0 1b2e1d63ff	//for software releases. create a new tag named 1.0.0, the 1b2e1d63ff stands for the first 10 characters of the commit id.

+##### LOG:

+* git log
+* git log --author=bob

+##### REPLACE LOCAL CHANGES:

+* git checkout -- <filename>		//replaces the changes in your working tree with the last content in HEAD.
+* git fetch origin  			//to drop all your local changes and commits, fetch the latest history
+* git reset --hard origin/master	//from the server and point your local master branch at it like this.

 > keep adding...